 There are different theories about why someone develops OCD.
 No theory can fully explain every person's experience.
 But research suggests that these may be involved in causing OCD:

 Even though we don't fully understand what causes OCD, it can still be successfully treated.
 See our page on OCD treatment for more information.

 Some theories suggest that OCD is caused by personal experience.
 For example:

-This information was published in May 2019.
-We will revise it in 2022.
+This information was published in October 2023.
+We will revise it in 2026.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.